My Breakup in the Vortex

 So with the feeling-better momentum in place (even if it came from bad-mouthing and imagining his deep regret about such a stupid move), I swiftly moved on to disappointment and then worked my way up to acceptance.

 (When I say swiftly, I mean a couple of days.
-This didn’t happen on a dime exactly.)
+This didn’t happen overnight.)

 And get this: after being willing to fully feel all the not-so-nice stuff, I got beautiful access to the higher vibrations!
 (It always surprises me how well that turns out!)